 Propel@YH Net Zero is calling for small and medium-sized enterprises (SMEs) to apply that either have new innovations or existing products that can support the NHS in reducing its environmental impact and achieving its ambition of having ‘net zero’ emissions by 2040, set out in its report ‘Delivering a Net Zero National Health Service’.

-Commissioned by West Yorkshire and Harrogate Health and Care Partnership and delivered by Yorkshire & Humber AHSN, the Propel@YH Net Zero pilot programme will provide its 2021 participants with access to a structured course of support and advice tailored to their needs.
+Commissioned by West Yorkshire and Harrogate Health and Care Partnership and delivered by Yorkshire & Humber Health Innovation Network, the Propel@YH Net Zero pilot programme will provide its 2021 participants with access to a structured course of support and advice tailored to their needs.

-The Yorkshire & Humber AHSN is looking for companies that:
+The Yorkshire & Humber Health Innovation Network is looking for companies that:

 · Support the net zero ambitions of the NHS with innovations that have a positive impact on environmental sustainability and/or,